matthewglover/hapi-wrapper/README.md

 Hapi has a number of hooks for configuring a server, some of which can be asynchronous.
 Hapi Wrapper uses Promises and simple functions which allow the different configuration steps to be composed together.

-Hapi-Wrapper also includes Inert by default when you add plugins, with routes configured to serve static resources from the `./public` folder.
+Hapi-Wrapper also includes Inert by default when you add routes configured to serve static resources from the `./public` folder.

 ## How